fkoolhoven/fkoolhoven/README.md

 - 🌱 I’m currently learning the legendary C programming language.

-- 👩🏻‍💻 I would like to learn more about audio programming!
+- 🔊 I would like to learn more about audio programming!

-- 🔭 Always looking for ways to improve my code.
+- 🔍 Always looking for ways to improve my code.

-- ⚡ Outside of programming I enjoy reading, making music, bouldering and nerding out about films.
+- ⚡ Outside of programming I enjoy reading, making music, climbing and nerding out about films.

 <h3 align="left">Connect with me:</h3>
 <p align="left">